classTemporal/postik-api/README.md

 ## Frontend

-Here is the repository to my fronted in React [Postik Frontend](https://github.com/classTemporal/postik-frontend)
+Here is the repository to my frontend on React [Postik Frontend](https://github.com/classTemporal/postik-frontend)

 ## Environment